pulseheart/PulseHeart-AutoML/README.md

 These files include the video file path to be changed to your's for instance by a Replace_All operation in Excel.
 ## Launch experimentations, either replicating those of this research or training your own

-Create a storage bucket, nae it for instance myfolder an upload there the /curated folder of study video files
+Create a storage bucket, name it for instance myfolder and upload there the /curated folder of study video files

-Refer to the following documentation : https://cloud.google.com/vertex-ai/docs/tutorials/video-classification-automl/training.
-Follow the instructions on the following five pages:
+Refer to the following documentation : https://cloud.google.com/vertex-ai/docs/tutorials/video-classification-automl/training:

 ### Setting up your project
 Chose an appropriate name, like "echocg video classification"